phucvu-nyu/bst236/docs/chapter_algorithms/dynamic_programming.md

 !!! note

-    Dynamic programming and backtracking can be described as a sequence of decisions, while a state consists of all decision variables.
+    Dynamic programming and backtracking can be described as a sequence of actions, while a state consists of all action variables.
 It should include all variables that describe the progress of solving the problem, containing enough information to derive the next state.

     Each state corresponds to a subproblem, and we define a $dp$ table to store the solutions to all subproblems.
 Each independent variable of the state is a dimension of the $dp$ table.
 Essentially, the $dp$ table is a mapping between states and solutions to subproblems.